 The IADR Microbiology/Immunology Group is offering travel awards.
 One is in honor of Dr. Susan Kinder Haake, and another in honor of Dr. Arnold Bleiweis, to enhance research and attract early career researchers into the field of oral microbiology and immunology.
 The group also provides additional travel awards for outstanding research by deserving students and postdoctoral fellows.
 Up to four travel grants are awarded per year.

-An abstract must be presented for the IADR General Session & Exhibition in San Francisco, Calif., USA, March 22-25, 2017.
+An abstract must be presented for the 2021 IADR/APR General Session & Exhibition in Chengdu, China - June 23-26, 2021.
 The Awards are open to pre-doctoral or post-doctoral students (who must be within 3 years of attaining a PhD) and who:

 - have an accepted abstract in Microbiology/Immunology;

 - are listed as the presenting author; and

 - have a member of the IADR Microbiology/Immunology Group as their mentor.